kosonocky/kosonocky.github.io/books.markdown

 **Thoughts on reading**

-My reading taste started out from books I'd heard recommended on podcasts.
-I wouldn't recommend many of these early reads, but this semi-random walk noticeably improved my reading ability and allowed me to not fear any book due to its difficulty (except maybe Finnegan's Wake).
+My reading taste started out from books recommended on podcasts.
+I wouldn't recommend many of these early reads, but they got me to the point where I don't fear any book due to its difficulty.
 I think I reached this stage in late 2023.
-Nowadays I'm reading mostly history and classic literature, somewhat working through [this list](https://a16z.com/what-ive-been-up-to-lately/).
+Nowadays I'm reading mostly history and classic literature.

-My current process for finding books is to keep a running [Amazon list](https://www.amazon.com/hz/wishlist/ls/1KCMPBSI2K7NI?ref_=wl_share) and whenever I find a credible recommendation I add it to the list.
+My current process for finding books is to keep a running [Amazon list](https://www.amazon.com/hz/wishlist/ls/1KCMPBSI2K7NI?ref_=wl_share).
 The easier it is to buy, the more likely I am to read it.
-I've recently been buying from used book stores, but I think this is most beneficial once you have a solid foundation and know how to recognize an interesting book.
 I don't listen to audiobooks or read on digital devices (laptop, phone, kindle).

-If I'm reading non-fiction and I realize after 50-100 pages that I don't care for the book, I skim through the rest as fast as possible by reading just chapter conclusions or similar.
+If I'm reading non-fiction and realize after 50-100 pages that I don't care for the book, I skim through the rest as fast as possible by reading just chapter conclusions or similar.
 If it is fiction and I get ~100 pages in, and I have no reason to believe the book will improve, I put the book down and move on.
 I'm working on getting better at this.

 When I first started reading I was obssessed with remembering the core facts from a given book.
-This required taking notes, underlining, reading all of the footnotes, etc. I think this desire arose from the way reading is taught in school.
-I'm now under the impression that this is a bad idea unless you are actively going to write about that book.
-It disrupts the flow of reading and makes reading feel like work.
-My current approach is to just read the book and if I come across any gems to mark them with a pen and dog-ear the page.
-My current rate of doing this is 0-2 times per book.
-If the book is good, you will remember the important parts regardless of if you take notes.
+I took notes, underlined, read all of the footnotes, etc. I think this desire arose from the way reading is taught in school.
+I'm now under the impression that this is a bad idea unless you are going to write about that book as it disrupts the flow of reading and makes it feel like work.
+If the book is good, you will remember the important parts regardless of note taking.
+Now I just read the book and mark great passages with a pen and dog-ear the page.
+I do this 0-2 times per book.

-I'm usually reading between 2-4 books at any given time, but no more than that.
+I'm usually reading between 2-4 books at any given time.

-It may seem that to read this much I must neglect my primary work.
-But the time I spend reading is mostly the same time that others spend on social media or watching shows.
-It's a tradeoff that I find worthwhile.

 <br/><br/>